Downlights vs Pendant Lighting: Smart Choices for Stylish Spaces

 • Do I desire the lighting to disappear into the background or be a feature?

-Your lighting plan should begin as early as your room design, preferably at the architectural design phase.
-That way, there's improved wiring and fixture placement, and improved outcomes.
-But even in remodels, transitioning to layered lighting is an effort worth making.
+Your lighting plan should begin as early as your architectural phase.
+Transitioning to layered lighting is an effort worth making even in remodels.

 Choose with Purpose, Illuminate with Personality